 And to the Newsarama readership, many many many thanks for reading my first blog.
 Hopefully everybody had enough tissues handy for my weepy trip down memory lane to lament the loss of one of the greats, but now it’s time to cowboy up, ditch the Kleenex and get yer mop and bucket ready, ‘cause the next entry is gonna get real messy as I return to that ego mangling, industry crushing, toe-stepping vibe that I was brought here for.
 I assure you, boils and ghouls, it’s gonna be one gore-iffic, comic killin’, hell of a good time!

 Your bud in four-color blood,

-Scott Licina is the Grand Guignol Poobah of Fangoria Graphix, the severed (bald) Head of New Media Development for Fangoria Entertainment, maniacal manager of Alder County Entertainment LLC and overall just an incredibly opinionated prick working in the entertainment industry (gee, the world just doesn’t have enough of those bastards around now, do we?!?).
-His deranged commentaries and volatile expressions of thought are his and his alone, and do not reflect the opinions of Newsarama, Diamond Distribution, Raven “Cream and Sugar” Gregory, Jimmy ‘The Joint’ Palmiotti, Lucas ‘Uncle Milty’ Siegel, Dan ‘The Man’ Vado, the mayor of Munchkin Land or anyone else either living, dead or pulling a four-color train (even on a midget and/or Flying Monkey).
+Scott Licina is the Grand Guignol Poobah of Fangoria Graphix, the severed Head of New Media Development for Fangoria Entertainment, maniacal manager of Alder County Entertainment LLC and overall just an incredibly opinionated prick working in the entertainment industry (gee, the world just doesn’t have enough of those bastards around now, do we?!?).
+His deranged commentaries and volatile expressions of thought are his and his alone, and do not reflect the opinions of Newsarama, Obama, Pelosi, McCain (hey, how those three spend their private time is no business of his) or anyone else either living or dead.